GordonHoklinder/remote-print/README.md

 ### Different type of printer

 It's possible to use Remote Print with any type of 3D printer, not just Prusa Mini.
-The only thing you need to do is to replace the gcodes in `remote-print/printing/gcode_sender` with the ones corresponding to your printer.
+For the majorito of printers, it shouln't be a problem, but it may be that your printer does not support the `M20` calibration gcode.
+If this is the case, the only thing you need to do is to replace the gcode in `remote-print/printing/gcode_sender` with the one corresponding to your printer.

 ### Custom location of the server app
 If you did not clone this repository on the server into your home folder, you may be getting errors on your raspberry.
 To solve this, change the `SERVER_GCODE_LOCATION` in the file `remote-print/raspberry/file_loader.py` appropriately.